 Citation awarded June, 2012

-Orlando L. Taylor is currently President of the Washington, DC Campus of The Chicago School of Professional Psychology and the institution’s Interim Vice President for Academic Affairs.
+Orlando L. Taylor is currently President of the District of Columbia Campus of The Chicago School of Professional Psychology and the institution’s Interim Vice President for Academic Affairs.
 He is also a Senior Fellow at the Association of American Colleges and Universities (AACU).
 Prior to these appointments, he was Vice Provost for Research and Graduate Dean at Howard University.

 At Denison, Orlando pursued studies in communication, sociology and psychology.
 After leaving Denison, he pursued graduate study in communication sciences and disorders at Indiana University and later at the University of Michigan where he received the Ph.D. degree in 1966.